-Bangkok is a popular city for backpackers to travel to because of its rich culture and affordable accommodations and food.
+Bangkok is a popular city for backpackers to travel to because of its rich culture, affordable accommodations, and amazing food markets.
 The wave of backpackers mainly heads to Khao San Road with its plentiful backpacker accommodations and facilities, and there are many other hostels popping up here and there around the city.
 The recent trend has been cheap yet aesthetically pleasing lodgings, of which hostels all over the city have been picking up on.
 Whether you’re backpacking around Asia or just on a budget trip, comfort and style shouldn’t have to take a backseat.
-So, here is a list of 21 hostels that are not only comfortable, but trés chic too!
+So, here is a list of the top cheap, hipster, and Insta-worthy hostels in Bangkok that are not only comfortable but trés chic too!

 The D-Box Hostel Bangkok is perfectly located near one of Bangkok’s biggest shopping districts, Pratunam.
 This lovely hostel is just walking distance from Pratunam and 10 minutes from Ratchathewi Skytrain station.